yogiks/osm-kn/README.md

-# OpenStreetMap in Kannada using OSM Bright Style from Mapbox
+# OpenStreetMap in Kannada created in Mapbox Studio

 Map is live [here!] (https://yogiks.github.io/osm-kn)

+Thanks to [Arun] (https://github.com/planemad) for all his inputs. :)